+In inversity and college counseling services have played a vital role in higher education for many years.
 In the last 40 years, there has been a dramatic increase in the number of campus counseling services and the multiplicity of functions that are performed.
 Guidelines for university and college counseling services were first developed in 1970 by a task force of counseling center directors chaired by Dr. Barbara Kirk (Kirk et al., 1971).
 Its work originated from an earlier draft developed by a committee of the Canadian University Counseling Association chaired by Robert I. Hudson.